Ricette di Sicilia

 - 3

-Warm a generous splash of olive oil in a large casserole and gently fry the crushed garlic cloves with the anchovies.
+Heat a generous splash of extra virgin olive oil in a large pan, then gently fry crushed garlic cloves with the anchovies until fragrant.

 - 4

-When the garlic turns golden, add the swordfish cubes and sautรฉ until nicely coloured.
+Once the garlic is golden, add the swordfish cubes and sautรฉ until nicely browned.

 - 5

-Add the olives, then the tomatoes and parsley, and stir well.
+Stir in the olives, then add the cherry tomatoes and parsley, mixing well.

 - 6

-Season with salt, add a pinch of oregano and cook over a lively heat for 5โ10 minutes.
+Season with salt, sprinkle in a pinch of oregano, and cook over a high heat for five to ten minutes.

 - 7